-- written comments on work - M and M award (Movement and Manners head teacher's award) - leaves/apples which reflect the qualities of the Jesuit Profile (handed out in weekly - Assemblies and displayed on the JPP trees in upper school and lower school) - gold house points (Upper School) see Appendix III for the guidelines on giving golds - notes in homework diaries (Upper School) - head teacher award stickers - sharing news of good behaviour with parents - 6.5 In addition to the above, individual teachers can operate individual class reward systems such as: - Star of the week - The issuing of rewards vary in timescale but include immediate, weekly and half termly.
+- written comments on work - M and M award (Movement and Manners head teacher's award) - leaves/apples which reflect the qualities of the Jesuit Profile (handed out in weekly - Assemblies and displayed on the JPP trees in upper school and lower school) - Gold house points (Upper School) see Appendix III for the guidelines on giving golds - Notes in homework diaries (Upper School) - Head teacher award stickers - Sharing news of good behaviour with parents - Breakfast with the Head teacher relating to House Points recognition - Bronze, Silver, Gold and Platinum certificates linked to House Points - 6.5 In addition to the above, individual teachers can operate individual class reward systems such as: - Star of the week - Mathematician of the week - The issuing of rewards vary in timescale but include immediate, weekly and half termly.

-Rewards given can be a one off or accumulative leading to a reward of greater significance. - 6.7 Particular effort and commendable behaviour will also be recognised at Parents' Assemblies and weekly Pre-Prep Achievement Assemblies with Excellent Effort Certificates (one award per class) awarded at parental assemblies. - 6.8 At weekly House Meetings, special mention will be made of those children who have gained the most Golds.
+Rewards given can be a one off or accumulative leading to a reward of greater significance. - 6.7 Particular effort and commendable behaviour will also be recognised at Parents' Assemblies and weekly Pre-Prep Achievement Assemblies with Excellent Effort Certificates (one award per class) awarded at parental assemblies. - At weekly House Meetings, special mention will be made of those children who have gained the most Golds or gained a certificate for Golds over the term/year.
 The winning house will be taken on a house treat at the end of the term. - 6.9 At Speech Day, annual awards are also given.

-Sanctions for unacceptable behaviour
+Sanctions for unacceptable behaviour\